FRINXio/frinxio.github.io/frinx-machine/installation/customization/frinx-machine-customization/readme.md

       repository: "frinxio/performance-monitor"
 ```

-  - krakend: Configures the Ingress settings for the KrakenD API Gateway.
-It enables the Ingress, sets the class to nginx, and includes custom annotations for proxy timeouts.
-The host is set to krakend.127.0.0.1.nip.io with the path /.
+  - krakend.nginx.ingress.hostname: Configures the Ingress settings for the KrakenD API Gateway.

   - uniconfig: Specifies the Docker image repository for the Uniconfig component.